ashleykleynhans/pelican/content/2024/12/comparison-between-takealot-and-amazon-south-africa.md

 ### Cons

 1. Prices are often much higher than Amazon South Africa.
 2. Only a single collection point in my area which is inconvenient and out of my way.
 3. Returns can be scheduled before an item is even delivered.
 4. Collections for returns cannot be rescheduled by the user.
 5. Notifications for wish list items seem to be based on price changes, regardless of whether the price increases or decreases.
-6. An order cannot be cancelled once the user has paid for it, you have to wait for it to be delivered and then schedule a return.
+6. An order cannot be cancelled once the user has paid for it, they have to wait for it to be delivered and then schedule a return.
 7. The user is able to review items before they are even delivered.
 8. No progress bar to show the percentage of deals claimed.
 9. Excessive use of boxes by either using oversized boxes or placing each order item into separate boxes instead of packaging everything together into a single box.
+10. No indication of last purchased date if the user views the product page for a product that they have previously purchased.

 ## Amazon South Africa